Thermal Mapping

 Limitations of the App:

 • DroneDeploy saves the adjustments made to the flight according to the values provided in the Thermal Roof Inspection app.
-Still, we do not display the saved values upon refreshing or returning to the page (we display the app defaults).
+However, upon refreshing or returning to the page, we do not display the saved values (we display the app defaults).

 Enhanced Thermal Flight